 Currently the safest way to irradiate diamonds is by using a machine known as a linear accelerator.
 This fires a pulsed beam of electrons at the diamond, which then disturbs the electrons of the diamond itself, causing them to be knocked loose and ‘captured’ by other atoms.
 The light absorbing structure of the gem is changed and, as a result, so is their color.
 This process is known as low energy electron bombardment.

 Here at Lotus Colors, we use only low-energy electron methods of irradiation and annealment.
 More powerful methods using protons and neutrons can work faster, but these types of treatment may result in radioactivity in the diamond, so they’re best avoided.
 While irradiated color diamonds may raise questions about safety, they are rigorously tested to ensure they pose no health risks.

 All our colors are manufactured using Irradiation - Aqua Blue, Sky Blue, Ocean Blue, Royal Blue, Pine Green, Ice Green, Emerald Green, Forest Green, Canary Yellow, Golden Yellow, Baby Pink, Rose Pink, Purple, Orangish Cognac & Reddish Cognac.

 The High Pressure High Temperature (HPHT) process is designed to precisely mimic the natural conditions in the mantel of the Earth where diamonds are created.
 The process allows the natural trace elements within a diamond to relax and to display their natural color.
 Highly sophisticated machines expose the diamonds to heightened heat and pressure resulting in the change of the color of the diamond.
-When it emerges from the machine, the diamond is initially covered in a frosty outer layer.
+When HPHT Color Diamonds emerges from the machine, the diamond is initially covered in a frosty outer layer.
 After polishing, their newly attained beauty is revealed.
 Only diamonds of very high clarity can be used for this process, as any small feathers in the diamond will result in worsening or even chipping out of the diamond during the HPHT process.

 Initially the primary colors created using HPHT were white, yellow, green & orange.
 Recently with the combination of both HPHT and irradiation, we have been successful in manufacturing some Baby Pink, Rose Pink, and Purple diamonds in limited quantities.